profhany/profhany/README.md

 - 👋 Hi, I’m @profhany
 - 👀 I’m interested in learding python
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (not yet)
-- 📫 How to reach me ...
+- 📫 How to reach me (Soon)

 <!---
 profhany/profhany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.